Ph.D., University of Washington, Biostatistics, 1994.

-Gene-environment interaction involving recently identified colorectal cancer susceptibility loci..
-Cancer epidemiology, biomarkers & prevention : a publication of the American Association for Cancer Research, cosponsored by the American Society of Preventive Oncology..
+No evidence of gene-calcium interactions from genome-wide analysis of colorectal cancer risk..
+Cancer epidemiology, biomarkers & prevention : a publication of the American Association for Cancer Research, cosponsored by the American Society of Preventive Oncology.
+23(12):2971-6..
 2014.

 Genome-wide diet-gene interaction analyses for risk of colorectal cancer..
 PLoS genetics.
 10(4):e1004228..
 2014.

 Trans-ethnic genome-wide association study of colorectal cancer identifies a new susceptibility locus in VTI1A..
 Nature communications.
 5:4613..
 2014.

 Whole-exome imputation of sequence variants identified two novel alleles associated with adult body height in African Americans..
 Human molecular genetics.
 23(24):6607-15..
 2014.